databrickslabs/dbx/docs/guides/python/python_quickstart.md

 With the example above we're now able to run the unit tests and see how good our code is covered.

-## Deployment configuration
+## :material-file-code: Deployment configuration

-To launch the code on an all-purpose cluster or to deploy it as a workflow, we'll need to define the workflow and tasks in the [deployment file]().
+To launch the code on an all-purpose cluster or to deploy it as a workflow, we'll need to define the workflow and tasks in the [:material-file-code: deployment file](../../reference/deployment.md).
 After project generation it looks like this:
 ```yaml title="conf/deployment.yml" hl_lines="26"
 # Custom section is used to store configurations that might be repetative.
 # Please read YAML documentation for details on how to use substitutions and anchors.